learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

     Time Taken: 0.004793882369995117

 Great, so you can see that we are able to classify the data with 100% accuracy in the given time.
-Remember the time taken may be different based on the load on your cpu and number of processes running on your PC.
+Remember the time taken may be different based on the load on your CPU and number of processes running on your machine.

-Now repeat the above process for dataset made from principal components:
+Now repeat the above process for the dataset made from principal components:

 - Run a `KNeighborsClassifier` to classify the Iris dataset with principal components
 - Use a train/test split of 80/20
-- For reproducibility of results, set `random_state=9` for the split
+- For the reproducibility of results, set `random_state=9` for the split
-- Time the process for splitting, training and making prediction
+- Time the process for splitting, training and making predictions

 ```python